Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Introduction

 \section{Introduction}

-In paper retrieval and recommendation, ranking papers based on their scientific impact can aid researchers to delve into intricate research efforts.
-This is particularly significant considering the exponential annual growth in the number of published papers \citep{lo2020s2orc, chu2021slowed, xue2023dgcbert}.
-Given the inherent difficulties in quantifying the precise numerical value of scientific impact, citation count is regularly employed as a rough approximation \citep{evans2009open, sinatra2016quantifying,jiang2021hints}.
+In paper retrieval and recommendation, ranking papers based on their scientific impact can aid researchers in delving into intricate research efforts.
+This is particularly significant considering the exponential annual growth in the number of published papers \cite{lo2020s2orc, chu2021slowed, xue2023dgcbert}.
+Given the inherent difficulties in quantifying the precise numerical value of scientific impact, citation count is regularly employed as a rough approximation \cite{evans2009open, sinatra2016quantifying,jiang2021hints,geng2022dgni,yang2023catehgn}.
 Nevertheless, the current ranking depends on the cumulative number of citations received to date, which merely represents the impact within the prior research environment.
-Therefore, it becomes imperative to cultivate a sophisticated model that can assess the potential impact of a research paper, placing significant emphasis on the future \citep{wang2013ctask}.
+Therefore, it becomes imperative to cultivate a sophisticated model that can assess the potential impact of a research paper, placing significant emphasis on the future \cite{wang2013ctask}.

-At a given point in time (\textit{e.g.}, at present), estimating the anticipated increment in citations can effectively facilitate a fair comparison of the potential impact between long-published papers and newly published ones.
-Actually, the citations received by papers are not solely derived from the influence of their contributions, but are also affected by a multitude of other factors \citep{bornmann2008citingbehavior, case2000citationbehavior}.
+At a given point in time (\textit{e.g.}, at present), estimating the anticipated increment in citations can effectively serve as a better approximate measure of the potential impact, allowing for a fair comparison between long-published papers and newly-published ones.
+Actually, the citations received by papers are not solely derived from the influence of their contributions but are also affected by a multitude of other factors \cite{bornmann2008citingbehavior, case2000citationbehavior}.
 Hence, rather than directly forecasting original citation counts, it is more effective to disentangle citation increments received from extrinsic factors and the actual contributing factor, making impact prediction more practical and interpretable.
 Afterwards, we can identify exceptional works amidst the vast array of publications by discerning the potential contributing impact.
 In this work, we emphasize the popularity factor of a paper as a prominent extrinsic factor affecting the increase of citations.
 More precisely, when referring to the popularity factor of a paper, we are considering its citation diffusion patterns and the collective conformity degree within the citation network.